Toni Conceição

 António Conceição da Silva Oliveira (born 6 December 1961), known as Toni Conceição, is a Portuguese football manager and former player who played as a right-back.

 His playing career was spent mostly in the Primeira Liga at Braga, as well as Vizela and one appearance for Porto.
 He earned a sole cap for Portugal in 1988.

 In a managerial career of over two decades, Conceição led a variety of Portuguese teams and won league and cup honours in three spells with Cluj in Romania.
 He also managed Cameroon to third place at the 2021 Africa Cup of Nations.

 Playing career

-Born in Maximinos, Braga District, Conceição played one full decade as a professional, making his debut in the Primeira Liga with local S.C.
-Braga.
-In 1984, he helped F.C.
-Vizela reach the top division for the first time in the club's history.
+Born in Maximinos, Braga District, Conceição played one full decade as a professional, making his debut in the Primeira Liga with local Braga.
+In 1984, he helped Vizela reach the top division for the first time in the club's history.

 Subsequently, Conceição returned to Braga.
 He appeared in a career-best 36 games in the 1987–88 season, helping his team to the 11th position whilst acting as the captain.

-Conceição signed for FC Porto in the summer of 1989.
-After only one competitive appearance in two years he retired at the age of 29, eventually returning late in the decade in futsal.
+Conceição signed for Porto in the summer of 1989.
+After only one competitive appearance in two years due to three serious injuries, he retired at the age of 29, returning later that decade in futsal.
 He earned one cap for Portugal, featuring the full 90 minutes in a 0–0 friendly against Sweden in Gothenburg, on 12 October 1988.